francescozanoni/tutorials/personal_composer_repository.md

     }
     ```

-1. that's it
+“url” item must of course match the package file location.

-### Repository usage
+### Usage
-To use the repository in your projects, include it into **composer.json** as follows:
+To use the repository, together with the hosted package, include it into your projects’ **composer.json** (shortest version) as follows:

 ```json
 {